francocurotto/YDDM-re/documentation/abilities_list.md

 TYPE monsters can only move once every two turns, starting forbiding movement in each player next turn and reenabling it in the turn after the next.
 NOTE: Two or more of instances of this ability can be stacked to cancel movement completely.

 ## BUFFTYPE (TYPE, ATTR, AMOUNT)
-Raise ATTR of all TYPE monsters in dungeon by AMOUNT.
+Raise ATTR of all TYPE monsters by AMOUNT.

 ## PROTECTTYPE (TYPE)
 Reduce (attack or ability) damage done to all TYPE monsters to 0.